The Rise of Global Hunger: From Scarcity to Solutions

 The world produces enough food to feed everyone on the planet.
 The issue isn’t supply—many of our global neighbors are unable to access nutritious food for themselves and their families due to challenges like extreme weather, food waste, conflict and gender.

-Conflict is one of the greatest contributors to global hunger.
-In fact, 60% of the world’s hungriest people live in conflict zones, and 8 out of 10 of the world’s food crises are driven by war and persecution.
+Conflict is the primary driver of hunger in the world.
+In fact, 65% of the world’s hungriest people live in conflict zones, and 8 out of 10 of the world’s food crises are driven by war and persecution.
 Food insecurity worsens when conflict forces large numbers of people to flee their homes and livelihoods, and when it restricts access to life-saving assistance.

 Communities around the world are also feeling the growing impact of climate change.
 The effects of changing climates, like drought or disasters, destroy crops and undermine a person’s ability to put food on the table for themselves and their families.
 Currently, over 80% of the world’s hungriest people live in disaster-prone areas, and over the last three decades, the number of extreme weather events has doubled.